What is an Extended Forensic Evaluation?

 Many children do not respond to a one-time interview that is conducted in most child abuse investigations.
 Some children need more time.
 The EFE is a fact-finding method that preserves the investigation process while remaining sensitive to the needs of the child.
-The goal is to allow the child to tell their experiences more thoroughly or to rule out sexual abuse and perhaps provide alternative explanations for concerns.
+The goal is to allow the child to tell their experiences more thoroughly or to rule out sexual or physical abuse and perhaps provide alternative explanations for concerns.

 What age is appropriate?